-However, our visit remains a highlight of the many places I've been and I found Egypt and it's people to be exceptionally welcoming given how many tourists go there. about 8 years ago
+However, our visit remains a highlight of the many places I've been and I found Egypt and it's people to be exceptionally welcoming given how many tourists go there. over 8 years ago

 I took my mum to Cairo for New Years Eve 2009 and found it to be safe.
 I had arranged a pickup from the airport and booked into a 5* hotel.
 We walked around Cairo, used the metro, hopped in and out of local taxis and also had a local woman as a guide at some of the main attractions.